nashibdahal321/azure-openfda-etl-public/README.md

 ## ADF Artifacts

-The `factory/` folder is reserved for Azure Data Factory Git integration.
+The `factory/` folder is the location used for Azure Data Factory Git-integrated artifacts.

-To connect the live ADF artifacts to this repository:

-1. Open ADF Studio.
-2. Go to `Manage -> Source control`.
-3. Connect the factory to this GitHub repository.
-4. Use:
+When ADF source control is connected to this repository, the `factory/` folder stores the JSON artifacts for:

+- pipelines
+- datasets
+- linked services
+- triggers

+Recommended ADF Git settings:

 - collaboration branch: `main`
 - publish branch: `adf_publish`
 - root folder: `factory`
-5. Select `Import existing resources to repository`.

-After that, ADF will populate `factory/` with the actual JSON artifacts for pipelines, datasets, linked services, and triggers.

-The ADF notebook activity should pass these base parameters to the Databricks notebook:
+The Databricks notebook activity passes these base parameters:

 - `storage_account_name`
 - `input_path`